oceanbase/ob-operator/docsite/src/pages/index.md

 ### OceanBase Dashboard

 We are excited to unveil our innovative OceanBase Kubernetes Dashboard, a pioneering tool designed to enhance your experience with managing and monitoring OceanBase clusters on Kubernetes.
-We are proud to offer this amazing tool to our users and will actively work on new features and enhancements for future updates. <Link to="docs/dashboard/quickstart">Quick Start</Link> guide is available to help you get started with OceanBase Dashboard.
+We are proud to offer this amazing tool to our users and will actively work on new features and enhancements for future updates.
+[Quick Start](/docs/dashboard/quickstart) guide is available to help you get started with OceanBase Dashboard.

 Deploy OceanBase Dashboard is pretty simple, just run the following commands: